zzong2006/zzong2006.github.io/docs/doc1.md

 Reference-style: ![alt text][logo]

-[logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png 'Logo Title Text 2'
+[logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 2"

 Images from any folder can be used by providing path to file.
 Path should be relative to markdown file.